 With a little work still to be finished for the day, I went to my room and set up my laptop.
 The room itself was comfortable, clean and quiet – the three most important things to me when I’m travelling alone.
 I like to have a dedicated desk so I don’t have to juggle the newspaper and my dinner around my computer.

-Room Service… and then a Smile
+Room Service with a Smile

 For dinner, I ordered room service from the Avenue Restaurant.
 The menu was predominantly Tasmanian food and wine, and I chose roasted Cressy lamb rump, which came with a sweet and sour Sicilian dressing; slow cooked carrots, green peas, and a Romesco sauce.
 Now I’m not claiming to be a food critic, but I know a good meal when I eat it… and this was good!
 The glass of wine from the Freycinet wasn’t bad either.